George Cottrell: Relationship with Nigel Farage

-In February 2025 The Guardian newspaper stated: "Tatler reported earlier this year that Cottrell sometimes referred to Farage as 'Daddy' and that the Reform leader was 'often there, making coffee' at Cottrell's west London house."
-The Guardian has previously quoted Nigel Farage describing Cottrell as "like a son" to him, with Cottrell present at many campaign trail events during the 2024 general election as part of his unpaid role with Reform UK.
+Cottrell is a senior adviser, campaigner and fundraiser for British politician Nigel Farage.
+In February 2025 The Guardian newspaper stated "Tatler reported earlier this year that Cottrell sometimes referred to Farage as 'Daddy' and that the Reform leader was 'often there, making coffee' at Cottrell's west London house."
+The Guardian has previously quoted Farage describing Cottrell as "like a son" to him, with Cottrell present at many campaign trail events during the 2024 general election as part of his unpaid role with Reform UK.
+The Times has reported that Cottrell handed out business cards with a Reform UK logo and Farage's email address.

-Collector
+He is reported to have supported Farage by providing social media and security staff, and also providing Farage with accommodation in his property in London.
+There is controversy as to whether these should have been reported by Farage in the Register of Members' Financial Interests, with the Reform UK MP Robert Jenrick stating that these were made in a "purely personal capacity".
+Payments by Cottrell for Farage's travel arrangements had been declared by Farage previously.

+Personal life

-During an interview with Tatler, as reported by The Guardian, Cottrell shared details of his art collection, with a collection that includes works by Banksy, Canaletto, and George Stubbs.
+Cottrell was in a four-year on/off relationship with the reality television star Georgia Toffolo between 2019 and 2023.
+During an interview with Tatler, as reported by The Guardian, Cottrell shared details of his art collection, which includes works by Banksy, Canaletto and George Stubbs.